zakuArbor/zakuarbor.github.io/_pages/faq.md

 2. What Web Browser do I use?

     I mainly use Firefox which I have been a fan of since I got into in Highschool.
-However, I have been using Brave, a privacy focused chromium browser, to watch anime and attend remote classes on Zoom.
-For unknown reasons, Firefox on my Linux machine cannot seem to buffer videos from the anime sources I use.
+However, I have been using Brave, a privacy focused chromium browser, to watch anime and attend remote classes on Zoom. ~~For unknown reasons, Firefox on my Linux machine cannot seem to buffer videos from the anime sources I use.~~ (Edit: turns out to be an issue with HEVC support which I discuss [here]({{site.baseurl}}/micro/2025/11/firefox-video-decode)).
 I used to be a user of Firefox Aurora, a "nightly" build of Firefox, and Firefox Web Developer Edition.

 3. What Operating System do I use?